FesonX/zendesk-mcp-server/README.md

 - Input:
   - `section_id` (integer): The ID of the section
   - `limit` (integer, optional): Maximum number of articles to return (defaults to 20)

+### search_macros

+Search Zendesk macros by query string

+- Input:
+  - `query` (string): Search query to find relevant macros (required, cannot be empty)
+  - `limit` (integer, optional): Maximum number of macros to return (defaults to 10)
+- Returns:
+  - List of macros with ID, title, description, actions, active status, and metadata

+### get_macro

+Get a specific Zendesk macro by ID

+- Input:
+  - `macro_id` (integer): The ID of the macro to retrieve
+- Returns:
+  - Complete macro configuration including all actions, restrictions, and settings

+### apply_macro_to_ticket

+Apply a Zendesk macro to a ticket

+- Input:
+  - `ticket_id` (integer): The ID of the ticket to apply the macro to
+  - `macro_id` (integer): The ID of the macro to apply
+- Returns:
+  - Success status and updated ticket information
+- Note: This operation modifies ticket data.
+The macro's actions (status changes, comments, field updates, etc.) are applied to the ticket.

+## License

+Apache License 2.0